MAKE A DONATION

 For over 50 years SCBS has contributed immeasurably to the comeback of this magnificent animal by raising funds and public awareness, seeking grants and financing studies, installing waterholes and wildlife drinkers, improving and enhancing habitat, and spearheading a translocation program to return the Bighorn to its historic ranges in the California desert.

-This restoration effort was undertaken by SCBS in cooperation with the California Department of Fish and Game (CDFG) and the Bureau of Land Management (BLM) under Memorandums of Understanding and in accordance with the CDFG's Bighorn Management Plan.
+This restoration effort was undertaken by SCBS in cooperation with the California Department of Fish and Wildlife (CDFW) and the Bureau of Land Management (BLM) under Memorandums of Understanding and in accordance with the CDFW's Bighorn Management Plan.

 Statistics reflect the success of these endeavors.
 Currently the Bighorn has been restored to approximately fifty percent of its former habitat, and its population has increased by eighty percent.